municipio-se/municipio-lts-deployment/README.md

 6. Recommended: Remove the `boilerplate.sql` file
 7. Set a new password for the WordPress admin user with `wp user update 1 --user_pass=<new_password>`
-8. Update the site’s name and other settings as needed
+8. Update the site’s name and other settings as needed via WP-CLI or the WordPress admin interface
-9. Recommended: Update this README file with your project information
+9. Recommended: Replace this README file with one suited for your project

 ## Additional steps for local development

+This boilerplate contains configuration for Prettier and Valet to help with local development.
+Locally we recommend following these additional steps:

 1. Run `pnpm install` to install the JavaScript dependencies
 2. Run `valet link --secure <your-local-domain>` to make the site available at